Practical and Historical Facts about Using Scented Essential Oils and Aromatherapy

-Therapeutic Grade Oils
+Therapeutic Grade Oils and Their Uses

 Essential oils have been extracted from various parts of the plant, including the leaf, the petal, the bark, or the fruits of a plant.
 Extraction can take on a variety of forms, as well.
 For example, essential oils extracted from a seed are usually obtained after the seed has been crushed.
 For some plants, the orange for example, the oil came originate from various parts of the plant.
 In the case of the orange, oils are obtained from the blossom or the skin of the fruit or the leaves.
 For that reason, extraction will take various forms - crushing the petals and leaves or mashing the peeling.

 When searching for essential oils, be advised that there are differences in oils.
 Therapeutic grade oils are preferable.
 When using therapeutic grade oils, you are purchasing true oils, not oils that have been manufactured and synthesized to smell like true oils.
 Neither the potency nor the efficacy will be there.
 While the scent may be close, the scent will not be authentic.